vonfzm/UoN-CELE-Submission-tex-template/README.md

 9. Word count:
 In the terminal (on Mac you can find it in the lunchpad - other, on Windows,press Win + R, input cmd in the window that pops up and press enter), first input `cd "path of your template folder" `, such as on the desktop,it's `cd Desktop\final` .
-Then in the step 5, if you chose①enter `texcount -inc template.tex`, if you chose②,enter `texcount template.tex` .It will display the number of words in the body and title, and the words in references will not be counted.
+Enter `texcount -inc template.tex`.It will display the number of words in the body and title, and the words in references will not be counted.

 10. Convert your PDF to .docx(__very important!__):
 Because our teachers will only use Microsoft Word for comments,so we need to convert the pdf document to MS word format.